Baker was the representative for Louisiana’s 6th congressional district and was a Republican. He served from 1987 to 2008.

-Each dot in the chart below was a member of the House of Representatives in 2008.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Baker is shown as a purple triangle. (analysis methodology)
+Baker is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2008 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Baker was the primary sponsor of 7 bills that were enacted:

 - H.R.
 6121 (109th): To amend the Federal Water Pollution Control Act to reauthorize a program relating to the Lake Pontchartrain Basin, and for other purposes.

 - H.R.
 804 (109th): To exclude from consideration as income certain payments under the national flood insurance program.

 - H.R.
 530 (108th): For the relief of Tanya Andrea Goudeau.

 - H.R.
 658 (108th): Accountant, Compliance, and Enforcement Staffing Act of 2003

 - H.R.
 2441 (107th): To amend the Public Health Service Act to redesignate a facility as the National Hansen’s Disease Programs Center, and for other purposes.

 - H.R.
 3292 (106th): Cat Island National Wildlife Refuge Establishment Act

 - H.R.
 3337 (102nd): 1992 White House Commemorative Coin Act